-As can be seen in the plots $L{Aeq}$ data is significantly scattered.
+As can be seen in the plots L{Aeq} data is significantly scattered.
 The black line is a trendline fit to the measured data.
 In all cases this trendline continues to increase with increasing wind speed.
-This is not consistent with wind turbine noise and reflects the fact that $L{Aeq}$ includes noise from multiple sources unrelated to the wind farm.
+This is not consistent with wind turbine noise and reflects the fact that L{Aeq} includes noise from multiple sources unrelated to the wind farm.

-It is therefore not possible to state with any degree of confidence whether the wind farm is compliant or not with the data presented in Figures 9.7 to 9.16 in the EIS using the $L{Aeq}$ metric.
-In determining compliance it is necessary to demonstrate that the noise levels being reported are attributable to the wind farm only.
+It is therefore not possible to state with any degree of confidence whether the wind farm is compliant or not with the predictions of the EIS using the L{Aeq} metric.
+In determinining compliance it is necessary to demonstrate that the noise levels being reported are attributable to the wind farm only.

-The background noise level data was reported in the EIS as $L{A90}$ levels.
-This facilitates correcting the measured noise levels for background noise level when using the $L{A90}$ metric.
-Results based on the $L{Aeq}$ measurement cannot be corrected for background noise level.
+The background noise level data was reported in the EIS as L{A90} levels.
+This facilitates correcting the measured noise levels for background noise level when using the L{A90} metric.
+Results based on the L{Aeq} measurement cannot be corrected for background noise level.